-- I promise almost no one wants to watch a product tour or hear your value proposition!
-Focus on genuine thought leadership and exclusive expert knowledge.
+- I promise almost no one wants to watch a product tour or hear your value prop.
+Instead, focus on genuine thought leadership, exclusive data, and expert knowledge.

 - Often overlooked, you need a compelling format.
 The best webinars are short, use very few slides, and feature at least 3 speakers.

 - Debates, panels, and show-and-tells are far more interesting than a lonely voice reading slides.

 - A/B test naming conventions and see if your database prefers a “webinar”, “deep dive”, “panel,” etc.

 - Include a great interviewer.
 They don’t need any subject matter expertise, but they do need to pose thoughtful questions, listen, and invite SMEs to weigh in.

 - Charismatic BDRs or support reps make great webinar hosts, and can pull nervous or stoic experts along.

 Webinars are a lot of moving parts.
 Build your promotion calendar immediately and share it with the speakers and MOPs team.

 (This checklist assumes you have a small-but-mighty team.
 Reassign to different stakeholders if you have/need them.)

 - Demand Gen – Define your topic, date, format, and speakers